CodeVeda42/DocuMorhpV1/NETLIFY_DEPLOYMENT_README.md

 1. Check Netlify build logs for errors
 2. Verify Node version is 18 or compatible
 3. Ensure all dependencies are in `package.json` (not missing)
+4. **Yarn Install Errors**: The configuration now uses `npm` instead of `yarn` for better Netlify compatibility.
+If you prefer yarn, ensure yarn.lock is committed and set build command to `yarn install && yarn build`

 ### Environment Variables Not Working
 1. **CRITICAL**: Environment variables MUST start with `VITE_` prefix for Vite to expose them